Vermont: Political changes

 Vermont approved women's suffrage decades before it became part of the national constitution.
-Women were first allowed to vote in the elections of December 18, 1880, when women were granted limited suffrage.
+Women were first allowed to vote in the elections of December 18, 1880, when they were granted limited suffrage.
 They were first allowed to vote in town elections, and later in state legislative races.

+In 1931, Vermont was the 29th state to pass a eugenics law.
+Vermont, like other states, sterilized some patients in institutions and persons it had identified through surveys as degenerate or unfit.
+It nominally had permission from the patients or their guardians, but abuses were documented.
+Two-thirds of the sterilizations were done on women, and poor, unwed mothers were targeted, among others.
+There is disagreement about how many sterilizations were performed; most were completed between 1931 and 1941, but such procedures were recorded as late as 1970.

 In 1964, the U.S. Supreme Court decision in Reynolds v.
 Sims required "one man, one vote" redistricting in all states.
-It had found that many state legislatures had not redistricted and were unjustly dominated by rural interests, years after the development of densely populated and industrial urban areas.
+It had found that many state legislatures had not redistricted and were dominated by rural interests, years after the development of densely populated and industrial urban areas.
 In addition, it found that many states had an upper house based on geographical jurisdictions, such as counties.
 This gave disproportionate power to rural and lightly populated counties.
 The court ruled there was no basis for such a structure.
 Major changes in political apportionment took place in Vermont and other affected states.

-This ruling required districts to be reassessed after every census and to be based on roughly equal population, rather than geography (such as counties).
-Under redistricting, residents in urban areas were to gain an equitable share of apportionment in both houses in every state.
-Vermont and some other northern states had long been dominated by rural districts, as were several Southern states in those years, who had not redistricted since the turn of the century.
-Until that time, apportionment of upper houses was often based on county jurisdictions, which had given more power to rural counties and failed to acknowledge the increased population in urban areas.
-This arrangement had meant that urban areas did not have proportionate political power and often suffered from underinvestment in needed infrastructure; other urban issues were also neglected by rural-dominated legislatures.

-In July 2000, Vermont became the first state to introduce civil unions.

-In 2009, Vermont became the first state to legalize same-sex marriage, unforced by court challenge or ruling.